daqhris/daqhris.github.io/contact.md

 ## E-Mail
 Only __encrypted e-mails__ are received, read and replied to by `Chris A. Iradukunda`.
 Regular e-mails are either ignored or blocked or considered read-only, like _public advertisements_.
-You are strongly advised to send your electronic message by using his __PGP public key__.
+You are strongly advised to send your electronic message by using his [GPG public key](https://www.gnupg.org/gph/en/manual/c14.html).
 #### Problems?
 - If you didn't understand a word, click [HERE](https://emailselfdefense.fsf.org/en/)